dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 Three comment lines for a single statement?
 We can do better.

 Now, there's even less excuse to not comment your code, thanks to the introduction of the line-style dartdoc comment.
-For those times when a single comment line captures everything you need to say.
+It's for those times when a single comment line captures everything you need to say.

 {% highlight dart %}